IBM/blockchainbean/README.md

 Let's check the logs of the `Deploy` stage by clicking the `View logs and history` button as shown in the gif.
 We can find the URL of our Cloud Foundry app by finding the `REST_SERVER_URLS` line, close to the bottom of the logs as shown in the gif.

-## Step 7: Post transactions to IBM Blockchain Starter Kit
+## Step 7: Post transactions and querying the Composer REST Server (Swagger UI)

 Once you click on your application URL (this is your Cloud Foundry Node.js application), this will take you to your API documentation, or Swagger UI that was generated from the deployment scripts.
 The deployment scripts essentially created a Node.js Cloud Foundry instance that is connected to a IBM Blockchain Starter Kit instance.
 We won't go into too much detail here, but you can find more on Simon's repo.

 ![packageFile](/docs/API.gif)